Tucson Car Accident Attorneys

 Finding a top-rated injury lawyer that understands insurance coverage and insurance policies that can help determine if an uninsured motorist coverage claim is available is a vital first step.

 In addition to filing a police report, getting medical treatment, and collecting evidence, the biggest step you can take in recovering compensation from an at-fault driver is contacting an attorney.
 Even if we are not the attorneys you ultimately work with, we can explain to how the claims process works, what your rights are, whether you can file a claim, and what your best options are.
-That being said, if you were injured by a negligent driver, the team at Breyer Law Offices, P.C. is here to represent you in an auto accident claim.
+That being said, if you were injured by a negligent driver, The Husband & Wife Law Team is here to represent you in an auto accident claim.

 We are staunch advocates for accident victims and are well-versed in getting our clients fair deals after a collision.
 Our lead Tucson personal injury attorneys can sit down with you and your loved ones in a free consultation to discuss your case.
 If we do work together, then we can aggressively pursue all forms of compensation on your behalf.
-To get in contact with one of the best legal teams in Arizona, call The Husband and Wife Law Team at (602) 267-1280.
+To get in contact with one of the best legal teams in Arizona, call The Husband & Wife Law Team.

 - Reporting Your Car Accident in Tucson